MeTavi/TAT_doc/docs/Setup_Guide/index.md

 ## Prerequisites

+1. **Git account**: Access to the TMR-TAU Git account.
+2. **Software**:
+   - Python (version 3.9)
+   - Your selected Integrated Development Environment (IDE) (e.g. PyCharm, Visual Studio Code)
+   - Your selected GIS tool (e.g. QGIS, MapInfo, ArcGIS) (optional)
-1. **Raw Data Files**: Raw data files are not stored in the repository.
+3. **Raw Data Files**: Raw data files are not stored in the repository.
 Ensure you have access to the raw data files needed for processing.

-2. **Folder Structure**: A template of empty folders in the required structure is created when cloning the repository; however, the user should set it up by renaming the folders based on the period being analysed.
-More details can be found in the following section titled 'Folder Structure.'.
+## New section:

+testing something new
+{: .fs-6 .fw-300 }

+1. Git account: {: .fs-1 .fw-500 }
-3. **Git account**: Access to TMR-TAU Git account.
+   Access to the TMR-TAU Git account. {: .fs-1 .fw-300 }
+2. Software: {: .fs-2 .fw-500 }
+   - Python (version 3.9){: .fs-1 .fw-300 }
+   - Your selected Integrated Development Environment (IDE) (e.g. PyCharm, Visual Studio Code){: .fs-1 .fw-300 }
+   - Your selected GIS tool (e.g. QGIS, MapInfo, ArcGIS) (optional){: .fs-1 .fw-300 }
+3. Raw Data Files: Raw data files are not stored in the repository.
+Ensure you have access to the raw data files needed for processing.

 ## Instruction